Art Kunkin: Los Angeles Free Press

+Later Freep revival attempts

+Immediately after losing the Free Press, Kunkin started another competing paper called the Los Angeles Weekly News, with much the same tone as the original Free Press — and many original contributors.
+A writer for the American Library Association's Social Responsibilities Round Table newsletter had this to say about the firing of Kunkin and his subsequent startup of the Los Angeles Weekly News:

+Despite this endorsement, the LA Weekly News didn't last, however, going out of business after only three or four issues.

+In November 1995, early in the development of the World Wide Web, Kunkin founded the World Wide Free Press, an online news aggregator of progressive political content.

+In 1999 and 2005–2007, he was involved with short-lived revivals of the Los Angeles Free Press.

 New Age activities

-Kunkin's post-Free Press career began with a stint as a professor of journalism at California State University, Northridge.
+Kunkin's post-Free Press career began in 1977 with a stint as a professor of journalism at California State University, Northridge.

 He went on to study meditation with Kahuna priests, Dervish Sufis, and ultimately Andrew Da Passano, a Russian-born Italian who taught techniques based on Tibetan Buddhism shared with Russia by emissaries of the 13th Dalai Lama.
 In 1978, Kunkin and Da Passano opened the Temple of Esoteric Science.

 In 1979, Kunkin began a seven-year apprenticeship in alchemy at the Paracelsus Research Society in Salt Lake City, where he edited their journal Essentia.

-In 1985, he inherited the library of Israel Regardie.
+In 1985, he inherited the library of occultist, ceremonial magician, and writer Israel Regardie.

 In 1986, Paul Andrews and Kunkin purchased the holistic magazine Whole Life Times and partnered in running the Whole Life Expo.

 Kunkin was president of the Philosophical Research Society in Los Angeles 1991-1992, an esoteric mystical group founded by Manly P. Hall, and taught laboratory alchemy onsite.
 He later became a lecturer in alchemy and other New Age topics at the Institute for Mentalphysics retreat center near Joshua Tree, and a columnist for the Desert Valley Star.

-In 2005–2007, he was involved with a revival of the Los Angeles Free Press.

 In 2008, The International Alchemy Guild gave Kunkin an honorary lifetime membership.
 In 2009, he published a radical reinterpretation of the philosopher's stone formula in Volume 1 of the unfinished five-ebook series Alchemy: The Secrets of Immortality Finally Revealed.